preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - Other linked resources

     This is after everything has been downloaded and processed.
 - The `onclick` attribute acts as an event handler and contains the call to the function that needs to be triggered on clicking an event.
+- The `addEventListener` method is an alternate method to add an event-handling code.
+The method takes two arguments: first, the name of the event as a string; second; the function to be invoked to handle the event.